 In short, these authorities are well positioned to respond quickly and effectively to the adaptation needs of local communities.

 But in practice decentralisation has often only been partial.
 The process of devolving power is complex, with sections of national or regional governments often trying to hold on to authority or financial resources.
 This means that discretionary authority and the financial and technical resources to make smart, context specific, holistic decisions are not passed down in full.

 Decisions about land or natural resource governance, for example, still need referral to national level sector ministries, or grants designed to respond to local needs are guided by centrally-set policies.

-There are three interlocking reasons to drive uptake of the decentralised approach:
+There are three interlocking reasons to drive uptake of the devolved approach:

 - The impacts of climate change vary depending on particular socio-economic and ecological contexts.
 Understanding them and developing appropriate solutions requires specific, localised knowledge, and the flexibility to respond to changing priorities.
 Local government can access this knowledge and incorporate it to deliver what communities need to respond to the risks of climate change.